gildahl/Background-Game-Profile-Switcher/Readme.txt

 Command Line 2
 --------------
-This is the second command line template with tags replaced (i.e. the actual command line that will be executed).
+This is the second command line template with field tags replaced (i.e. the actual command line that will be executed).

 Managing the Action table